CBer-SuXuan/PersonalPortfolio/README.md

 ### Large plugins:

 - **QuestsPlugin**: This plugin is for quests in server and it is highly customizable.
 You can customize different quests with its name, actions, rewards and so on.
 And the menu of categories and quests can also be customized!
 You can change button name, icon**(support HeadDatabase plugin!)**, lore, glowing in config.yml.
-I am going to make more details and publish it to the Internet!
 - **VillagerShop**:

 ## Other I want to say